relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

   * **python quant_filt.py** - Runs test on gesture classification data.
-    Shows how quantized concept can be used to implement a splay like search tress.
+    Shows how quantized concept can be used to implement splay like search trees.
+It acts something like a decision tree and something like a multi layer CNN.
     The more quant buckets used the more precise.
-This is an alternative to the probability model and can provide superior results in some instance.
+This is an alternative to the probability
+    model and can provide superior results in some instances.

   * **python [quant_prob.py](quant_prob.py)** - Runs a test on
     gesture classification data demonstrates quantized probability
     theory in smallest possible piece of python code.
 A more complete version is implemented in classify.go

-### Basic Contents ###
+## Basic Contents ##
+Not all files are listed here.
+The intent is to help you find those files that are most likley to be helpful. when learning the sysem.

 * **[todo.md](todo.md)** - list of actions and enhancements roughly
     prioritized top down.

-#### GO Based Classifier ####
+### GO Based Classifier ###

   src/classifyTest.go